botsociety/botsociety-node-client/README.md

 </table>

 ## Get your user ID and API key
-You need to sign up at botsociety.io (it's free!)
+Sign up at botsociety.io (it's free!)

 Go to the <a target="_blank" href="https://app.botsociety.io/#/account">account page</a>